 Perception and cognition

-I am interested in the relation between sense perception and cognition, and how cognitive psychology and neuroscience can inform our philosophical theories of this relation.
-I am currently interested in the possibility of cognitive penetrability: the possibility that mental states like belief or desire may influence perceptual experience (how we see things, hear things, etc.).
+I am interested in the relation between sense perception and cognition, and how psychology and neuroscience can inform our philosophical theories of this relation.
+I am currently interested in the possibility of cognitive penetrability: the possibility that mental states like belief or desire may influence perceptual experience (how we see things, hear things, etc.), and the relevance of this (possible) phenomenon for epistemology and cognitive science.

-I am co-organizing, along with two of my Toronto colleagues, an international, multi-disciplinary research project on the senses.
+I am part of an international, interdisciplinary research group,The Network for Sensory Research, see here.
+I also co-organized, along with two of my Toronto colleagues, a multi-disciplinary research project on the senses, culminating in a volume of new papers entitled Perception and its Modalities.
 You can check out the project here.

 Imagination